Success Stories

 Supporting Student Success: A Decade of Impact

-Each spring, Every Student, Every Day, in partnership with Yukon Education, opens applications for funding to support student attendance initiatives across the territory.
-A selection committee, composed of department representatives, educators, and Every Student, Every Day champions, carefully reviews each submission and awards funding for the upcoming school year.
+Each spring, Every Student Every Day, in partnership with Yukon Education, opens applications for funding to support student attendance initiatives across the territory.
+A selection committee—made up of department representatives, educators, and Every Student Every Day champions—reviews submissions and awards funding for the upcoming school year.

-Since our first $50,000 in funding was raised and distributed in April 2013, more than $2.6 million has been invested in over 240 grassroots projects, directly impacting schools and communities across Yukon.
+Since our first $50,000 in funding was raised and distributed in April 2013, Every Student Every Day has raised over $3 million and supported more than 270 grassroots projects, directly impacting schools and communities across the Yukon.

-From Old Crow to Watson Lake, and nearly every Yukon community in between, these initiatives have tackled critical barriers to attendance, enhanced mental wellness, and created meaningful opportunities for students to succeed both in and out of the classroom.
+From Old Crow to Watson Lake, and nearly every Yukon community in between, these initiatives continue to tackle barriers to attendance, strengthen student wellness and belonging, and create meaningful opportunities for students to succeed both in and out of the classroom.

 BUILDING MOMENTUM: 2013-2016